-The founders of the US opposed democracy because it would lead to the masses being able to be lead by a demagogue to execute policies that were popular, but ultimately bad for the system.
-The only democratic aspect of the US political system are referendums that have direct voting.
+The founders of the US opposed democracy because it would lead to the masses being led by a demagogue to execute policies that were popular but ultimately bad for the system.
+The only democratic aspect of the US political system is referendums that have direct voting.
 But these are rare compared to the decisions that are made through the representative process.

 - A representative is someone who is elected to execute the will of the electorate.
 That is in theory.

 - Similarly, the business has IT make decisions for technology under the idea that IT has specialized knowledge.
-In the US political system, the problem is that the representatives are responsive to money rather than to the electorate.
-A representative system only works if that system cannot be gamed by non-electorate based forces — which is unfortunately precisely what has happened.
+In the US political system, the problem is that the representatives are responsive to money rather than the electorate.
+A representative system only works if that system cannot be gamed by non-electorate-based forces — which is unfortunately precisely what has happened.